ravibhasker23/custom-feature-squares/README.md

  - Clickable squares and reset any selected squares.
  - Only one square is to be selected at a time.
  - src folders contains the app module, service, store and the square component.
+ - Used @ngrx/store and @ngrx/effects for state management
+ - Used bootstrap for grid layout and bootstrap-icons for displaying icons

 ## Cloning, registry and installing dependencies